OraOpenSource/apex-diff/README.md

            identifying the root cause and the potential impact to your system.
 ```

-If you get it, you my need to add the following to apex-diff.sql:
+If you get it, you my need to add the following to `apex-diff.sql`:

 ```sql
 alter system set "_projection_pushdown" = false scope=memory;